Ban Kulin

 Kulin (Кулин; d. c.
 November 1204) was the Ban of Bosnia from 1180 to 1204, and one of Bosnia's most prominent and notable historic rulers and had a great effect on the development of early Bosnian history.
 One of his most noteworthy diplomatic achievements is widely considered to have been the signing of the Charter of Ban Kulin, which encouraged trade and established peaceful relations between Dubrovnik and his realm of Bosnia.

-His rule started first as a vassal of the Byzantine Empire and then of the Kingdom of Hungary, although his state was de facto independent.
-Kulin was the founder of the House of Kulinić, as a son of the first known ruler of Bosnia, Ban Borić.
+Kulin was the founder of the House of Kulinić.
 His son, Stephen Kulinić, succeeded him as Bosnian Ban.

 Early life

 Kulin's sister was married to Miroslav of Hum, the brother of Serbian Grand Prince Stefan Nemanja (r.
 1166–1196).
 He belonged to the Bosnian nobility and was brought to the throne when the Byzantine Emperor Manuel I Komnenos (1143–1180) was the overlord of Bosnia.
 In 1180, when Komnenos died, Stefan Nemanja and Kulin asserted independence of Serbia and Bosnia, respectively.